10 Hidden Features of the Microsoft Word App on iPhone and Mac

 Is Microsoft Word free on iPhone?

 Yes, for almost everything most people do.
 With a free Microsoft account you can create and edit documents on an iPhone without paying.
-The catch shows up on a Mac, where full editing pushes you toward a Microsoft 365 subscription.
+The catch shows up on a Mac, where the App Store version asks for a Microsoft 365 subscription, which starts around $6.99 a month in 2026, before it lets you edit.
 In our testing the phone stayed genuinely free for everyday writing.

 Can I use Word without an internet connection?

-You can.
-Any document you have opened recently stays available offline, and edits you make while disconnected sync automatically the next time you reconnect.
+You can, with one condition.
+Any document you have already opened on that device stays available offline, and edits you make while disconnected sync automatically the next time you reconnect.
+A file you have never opened on the phone will not be there without signal, so open anything you expect to need first.
 We wrote on a train with no signal and nothing was lost when we came back online.

 Does dictation in Word actually work well?

 Better than we expected.
-Tap the microphone and speak, including spoken punctuation, and the text appears live.
-It is not flawless in a noisy room, but for drafting on the move it was one of the features we used most.
+Tap the microphone and speak, including spoken punctuation like "comma" and "new paragraph," and the text appears live.
+It needs an internet connection because the processing happens on Microsoft's servers, and it is not flawless in a noisy room, but for drafting on the move it was one of the features we used most.

 Should I write on the iPhone or the Mac?

-Draft on whichever is in your hand, but save detailed formatting for the Mac.
-Small screens make tables and image placement fiddly, so we did rough writing on the phone and the precise layout work on the bigger display.
+Draft on whichever is in your hand, but save detailed formatting for a bigger screen.
+Small displays make tables and image placement fiddly, so we did rough writing on the phone and the precise layout work on the Mac.
+Just remember the Mac App Store version needs a Microsoft 365 subscription to edit, while the phone is free with a signed-in account.